On The Island

 There is an accessible restroom facility located adjacent to the Cellhouse.

 Due to the Island environment, most of the roadways and walking routes contain extreme slopes.
 There is an accessible ramp leading into the New Industries Building.
 The area in front of the Morgue Building contains heavy concrete and several changes in elevation.
 The route leading from the Cellhouse to the Recreation Yard contains approximately 45 stair steps.

 Stationary Ranger programs, provided at least once daily, are marked on the Island’s program board with a wheelchair symbol.
 Assisted Listening Devices may be used on all ranger-led tours.

-For more information about accessibility on Alcatraz Island, go to https://www.nps.gov/alca/planyourvisit/accessibility.htm.
+For more information about accessibility on Alcatraz Island, visit NPS accessibility.
 The National Park Service strives to make your experience as accessible as possible at Alcatraz Island and throughout all of America’s National Parks.
 Please feel free to submit comments and suggestions by calling 415.561.4700.

 Individuals who are deaf, hard-of-hearing, deaf/blind or have speech disabilities may utilize the following Federal Relay Service numbers:

 Golden Gate National Recreation Area, Building 201, Fort Mason